 *Please check that the universityadmission.se page you are redirected to has the correct year of application in the search bar.

 PROGRAM RANKING ON UNIVERSITYADMISSIONS.SE: Please be sure that when you apply online that you carefully rank MSLS as your first priority.
 If you are accepted by your top ranked programme, you will not have the option to attend any lower ranked options, even if you would have been accepted by these lower ranked programmes.
 So make sure you put us number one.

 SWEDISH & EU APPLICANTS: For Swedish and EU applicants, please scan your passport original and submit it to University Admissions in order to qualify for free admissions.

 NON-EU APPLICANTS: For non-EU Applicants please pay the application fee as listed on University Admissions for your application to make it to step 2 below.

 You are encouraged to apply as early as possible, so that your documents can be processed faster and you have a chance to complement the application should something be missing.

 Step 2 – Documenting your Eligibility for Studies

-To be considered in the first round, all supporting documentation must be received prior to January 31, 2020.
+To be considered in the first round, all required documentation must be received prior to January 31, 2020 (see below).

-Documents that arrive after this date will be considered as 2nd round (late) applications.
+Documents that arrive after this date will be considered as 2nd round (late) applications and you will need to reapply to be considered.
 We encourage you to submit your documents as early as possible to have the chance to complement them before the deadline should something be missing.

 MSLS Application Processing Overview PDF: